1988 Boise State Broncos football team

 In the rivalry game with second-ranked Idaho at Bronco Stadium on November 19, a conference attendance record of 23,687 was set, but the Vandals won for the seventh consecutive year.

+The Broncos made the Division I-AA playoffs, the first time since 1981, but lost at home in the first round to Northwestern State to finish at 8–4.
+The Big Sky had three teams in the 16–team playoffs for the first time; Montana lost at Idaho in the first round and the Vandals were stopped in the semifinals.